-In Wisconsin, all debts incurred by either spouse during marriage are generally presumed to be shared marital debt after divorce.
+In Wisconsin, all debts incurred by either spouse during or before the marriage are generally presumed to be shared marital debt in a divorce.
 Thus, a spouse can be held liable for any debts incurred by the other spouse, regardless of whose name is attached to the debt.
 A spouse can even be held liable for marital debt they didn't know about.

 The Wisconsin Marital Property Act says that any debt incurred by either spouse in a marriage is presumed to have been made “in the interest of the marriage or the family.”
-That means that the default for any debt acquired during a marriage is that it is all jointly-shared marital debt during a divorce.
-As such this debt will be divided during the divorce.
+Furthermore, property brought into the marriage is considered marital property.
+So, any debt from before or during the marriage is subject to be divided between the spouses in the property division stage of the divorce.

 For example, debt from a house or vehicle purchase made by both spouses is clearly a marital debt.
-But any house purchased during a marriage, even if is financed and titled to only one spouse, is considered a marital debt obligation for which both spouses are liable in a divorce.
+But any house purchased during a marriage, even if is financed and titled to only one spouse, is considered a marital debt obligation that both spouses are liable to in a divorce.

 Additionally, a spouse in Wisconsin can be held liable for unknown debts.
 For example, if one spouse incurs a credit card debt without the other's knowledge, the debt is still considered a marital debt.
 Both spouses are liable for that debt.

-There are clear exceptions to the Marital Property Act definition, such as pre-marital debt, debt in support of a spouse or child from another marriage, or a tort committed by one spouse.
+There are a few exceptions to the Marital Property Act definition, such as debt in support of a spouse or child from another marriage or a tort committed by one spouse.

-Further, a spouse can contest liability for debts that were clearly not incurred “in the interest of the marriage or the family.”
+Furthermore, a spouse can contest liability for debts that were clearly not incurred “in the interest of the marriage or the family.”
 It's important to understand, however, that the burden of evidence is on the contesting spouse.
-This is because all debts incurred during a marriage, by either spouse, are marital debts unless proven otherwise.
+This is because all debts incurred by either spouse are marital debts unless proven otherwise.

-An example of individually-held property (or “separate” property) is where a spouse gained a title to land before they were married.
+An example of individually held property (or “separate” property) could be an inheritance that a spouse received.
 Another example is an individual bank account that holds funds from a gift given by someone outside the marriage.